usuaero/rapidboom/README.md

 This package provides a set of tools for rapid prediction of sonic boom loudness on the ground from a parametric geometry description.
-Currently, these tools are intended to be used in conjuction with the panairwrapper code which performs the aerodynamic calculations.
+Currently, these tools are intended to be used in conjuction with the panairwrapper code which performs the aerodynamic calculations and the PyLdB code for calculating the perceived loudness.

 The primary purpose of these tools is to automate the entire process of obtaining the sonic boom loudness on the ground so that it can easily